Ex-Pakistani PM Imran Khan questioned over corruption charges - lawyer - ExBulletin

 Ex-Pakistani PM Imran Khan questioned over corruption charges – lawyer

+Khan, his wife accused of taking bribes from a property developerEx-prime minister’s terms accuse aides of ‘false and frivolous’ as party members forced out Key Khan aide quits politics after being detained for days

-ISLAMABAD (Reuters) – Former Pakistani Prime Minister Imran Khan was questioned by an anti-corruption agency on Tuesday on corruption charges, his lawyer said, less than a week after he rejected a subpoena and denounced the allegations brought against him.
+ISLAMABAD, May 23 (Reuters) – Former Pakistani Prime Minister Imran Khan was questioned by an anti-corruption agency on Tuesday on corruption charges, his lawyer said, less than a week after he rejected a subpoena and denounced the allegations made against him.

-Khan was arrested and detained on May 9, sparking widespread protests from his supporters and sparking fresh concerns about the stability of the nuclear-armed country as it battles its worst economic crisis in decades. .
+Khan was arrested and detained on May 9 in the same case, sparking widespread protests from his supporters and sparking fresh concerns about the stability of the nuclear-armed country as it grapples with its worst crisis. economy for decades.

 Khan was later released on bail.

-“He has joined the investigation,” said his lawyer, Faisal Chaudhry, referring to his questioning by National Accountability Bureau (NAB) officials.
+“He has joined the investigation,” said his lawyer, Faisal Chaudhry, referring to his questioning by National Accountability Bureau (NAB) officials on charges that he and his wife had been given land. worth millions of dollars as a bribe from a real estate magnate via a charitable trust.

-His wife, Bushra Khan, who also faces corruption charges, joined him but only Imran Khan was questioned early Tuesday afternoon, Chaudhry said.
-She did not comment on the charges against her, but Khan dismissed them.

 The former international cricket star became prime minister in 2018 with the tacit backing of the military, although both sides denied it at the time, but he later fell out with generals and was ousted from the post of Prime Minister after losing a vote of confidence in 2022.